 CO.NO.
 Upon completion of this course, students will be able to PSO addressed CL CO-1 explain the concepts of distributions and apply them.
 2,8 Un CO-2 examine the method used for analysis, including a discussion of advantages, disadvantages and necessary assumptions.
 1,2 An CO-3 apply discrete and continuous probability to evaluate the probability of real world events.
-2,7 Ар CO-4 Compare the distribution with one another.
-2,8 An CO-5 test statistical hypothesis.
-2 An CO-6 illustrate the concepts of random variable, probability distribution, distribution function, expected value, variance and higher moments, and calculate expected values and probabilities associated with the distributions of random variables 2,7,8 Ар CO-7 define a probability generating function, a moment generating function and derive them in simple cases.
-5,8 Re CO-8 write the central limit theorem, and apply it.
-1,5 Cr
+2,7 Ар CO-4 compare the distribution with one another.
+2,8 An CO-5 apply the concepts of random variable, probability distribution, distribution function, expected value, variance and higher moments, and calculate expected values and probabilities associated with the distributions of random variables 2,7,8 Ар CO-6 define a probability generating function, a moment generating function and derive them in simple cases.
+5,8 Re

 Semester I

-Core IV Mathematical Statistics Mathematical Statistics Course Code: 21PMAC14 Hrs/Week: 6 Hrs/Sem: 90 Credits: 4
+Core IV Mathematical Statistics

+Course Code: 21PMAC14Hrs/Week: 6Hrs/Sem: 90Credits: 4